Safety Procedures & Testing

 Class attendees will be split into cohorts and will rotate between in-person and remote learning for that class.
 Each cohort will have class in person at least once per week.
 The other class session will utilize synchronous or asynchronous remote learning activities determined by the faculty member.
 Classrooms are being retrofitted with new Zoom technology to allow for interactive capabilities.
 All faculty are engaged in training this summer that will alignment their knowledge of instructional design in a hybrid model.

-Senior Seminars will be offered both remotely and in-person so that students may select the option that works for them.
-Offerings will include seminars focused on racial and social justice and anti-racism.
+We anticipate that Senior Seminars will be offered primarily remotely but may include some in-person options.
+As in the Fall semester, we will continue to include seminars focused on racial and social justice and anti-racism.
 Enrollment in senior seminars will begin at the start of the semester and take place via add/drop/swap at that time.
-Capstone will also include both remote and in-person modules and will include at least one simulation module.
+Capstone modules are likely to be fully remote and will include at least one simulation module.

-Yes, all of our courses will be delivered via distance learning and you may take them from any location that has reliable internet access.
+Yes, the majority of our courses will be delivered via distance learning and you may take them from any location that has reliable internet access.
+As you experienced in the Fall semester, it is extraordinarily difficult to complete the majority of course content asynchronously, so you should plan to be able to attend your Spring coursework synchronously.

 Synchronous attendance in some classes will be minimized.
 In others, class participation and synchronous learning will mean it is necessary to attend classes at a fixed time.
 Details will be clearly stated in the syllabus so that students can factor that in to their course selection.